-Every year we invite a Miami-based artist to help design the medal neck ribbon for the Fitbit Miami Marathon & Half Marathon, Fitbit Tropical 5K and Fitbit Kids Run Miami races.
-Congratulations and a huge thank you to our 2018 designer, Bernard Zyscovich!
+Every year we invite a Miami-based artist to help design the medal neck ribbon for the Fitbit Miami Marathon & Half Marathon produced by Life Time, Fitbit Tropical 5K produced by Life Time and Fitbit Kids Run Miami produced by Life Time races.
+Congratulations and a huge thank you to our 2019 designer, Rigo Leon!
 Learn more about each artist and view their creations below.